Skip to main content

 • direct directory handoff still requires shell integration

 gji can print paths for scripts without shell integration, but interactive navigation is much better once the shell hook is installed.
+Run the guided setup in a terminal to install shell integration, completions, and an available editor:

 Verify the setup